-Only for users with an Apple Watch Series 6 that allows blood oxygen measurements, an SpO2 tile will appear if you have background measurements enabled.
+Only for users with an Apple Watch Series 6 or above that allows blood oxygen measurements, an SpO2 tile will appear if you have background measurements enabled.
 If you do not measure sleeping blood oxygen then this till will not be visible.

 SpO2 represents the percentage of the haemoglobin in your red blood cells that are carrying oxygen from the lungs to the rest of your body.